-- The default in most UBC Science units is not to provide teaching reductions for research purposes.
-The unit's workload policy must clearly articulate whether teaching reductions are allowed. - For example: Every faculty member with a full-time appointment in a professorial rank should teach at least "X" full undergraduate course (or its equivalent) per academic year.
-The only exceptions are fellowships that mandate no teaching (e.g., Steacie Fellowship), or faculty with significant administrative appointments.
-Availability of funding alone is not a sufficient criterion for awarding a teaching reduction. - The eligibility criteria for consideration of teaching reductions must be spelled out (e.g., indicate what signifies a significant administrative appointment) and applied equitably and consistently.
+The default in most UBC Science units is not to provide teaching reductions for research purposes.
+The unit's workload policy must clearly articulate whether teaching reductions are allowed and if so, under what conditions and if relevant what type of funds are allowed.

+For example: Every faculty member with a full-time appointment should teach at least "X" full undergraduate course (or its equivalent) per academic year.
+The only exceptions are fellowships that mandate no teaching (e.g., MacDonald Fellowship), or faculty with significant administrative appointments.
+Buy-outs of teaching using research grants must not use tri-agency funds.
+Availability of funding alone is not a sufficient criterion for awarding a teaching reduction.

-- Eligibility for teaching reductions for external service should be explicitly stated. - In cases of teaching reductions provided, priority is given where the reduction is critical to advancing momentum of a research program (research stream faculty) or of educational leadership (teaching stream faculty).
-The reduction from the default load should not normally be given to the same individual in more than one of every three successive years. - All teaching reductions are subject to approval by the unit head and are possible only if a suitable alternative instructor can be arranged.
+- The eligibility criteria for consideration of teaching reductions must be spelled out (e.g., indicate what signifies a significant administrative appointment) and applied equitably and consistently. - Eligibility for teaching reductions for external service should be explicitly stated. - In cases of teaching reductions provided, priority is given where the reduction is critical to advancing momentum of a research program (research stream faculty) or of educational leadership (educational leadership stream faculty).
+The reduction from the default load should not normally be given to the same individual in more than one of every three successive years. - All teaching reductions are subject to approval by the unit head and are possible only if a suitable alternative instructor can be arranged